Connect with an advisor to explore program requirements, curriculum, transfer credits process, and financial aid options.

 Galia Fussell teaches undergraduate and graduate courses at Purdue Global, including academic and professional writing for graduate students, professional development in technical writing, introduction to legal analysis and writing, and college composition.

-Education: PhD, State University of Pedagogy and Humanities in Kazan; MS and Graduate Certificate in Online College Teaching, Kaplan University (now Purdue University Global); MA, Elabuga State University of Pedagogy and Humanities; Paralegal Certificate, Tarrant County College
+Education: PhD, State University of Pedagogy and Humanities in Kazan; MS and Graduate Certificate in Online College Teaching, Kaplan University (now Purdue Global); MA, Elabuga State University of Pedagogy and Humanities; Paralegal Certificate, Tarrant County College

 Publications: English Lexicology, more than 100 articles in scholarly journals